poolpOrg/fion/README.md

 - notion of current workspace and current tile on each screen
 - attaches X client to the proper place
 - focus is given to a tile either through keyboard shortcuts or by moving cursor
+- event loop implements a tick to update layout even in the lack of events

 missing
 --